-Although public awareness of environmental issues is growing fast, there is still a massive disconnect between the scale of the problems and the actions that are being taken to address them.
+The current COVID-19 crisis may be a preview of what’s to come with climate change and environmental destruction, but it also presents a unique opportunity for green recovery and more sustainable development.
+And although public awareness of environmental threats is growing, there is still a massive disconnect between the scale of the problems and the actions that are being taken to address them.

-In this round of media grants, we are seeking innovative ideas from journalist networks, media organizations, civil society organizations or academic institutions throughout Asia and the Pacific that can:
+In this round of media grants, we are seeking innovative ideas from journalist networks, media organizations, civil society organizations or academic institutions throughout Asia and the Pacific that would:

 This round of grants is awarded as part of the Earth Journalism Network’s Asia-Pacific project, which aims to boost the quantity and quality of environmental and climate coverage in the region and empower at-risk communities by informing them about environmental issues and amplifying their voices in the media.
 This project has received generous financial support from the Swedish International Development Cooperation Agency (Sida).

-Proposed activities should contribute to one or more of the following objectives:
+Proposed activities should contribute to one or more of the objectives: